 Science is inquiry-based on all grade levels.
 Students study various scientific topics through hands-on, experimental activities.
-Full Options Science Systems (FOSS) and Science and Technology for Children (STC) kits are used in all classrooms.
+Full Options Science Systems (FOSS) Modules are used in all classrooms.
 All kits include tools and materials for activities.
 For example: the third graders study Magnetism and Electricity using wires, circuits, batteries, light bulbs and magnets.
-The main objective of this unit is to create a working circuit and an electro-magnet.
+The main objective of this unit is to create a working circuit and an electro-magnet and explore the properties of electricity and magnetism.
 In Grades 3, 4 & 5, students also utilize A Closer Look-McGraw Hill text to support their science learning.
 In Grades 1-5, students participate in overnight scientific exploratory studies at the Clearpool Education Center in Carmel, New York.
 At the Center, BCS students enjoy and explore team building activities as well as ecosystem studies of forests, wetlands, ponds and lakes, weather, U.S. history and the night sky.
 These studies are designed to take BCS students beyond the classroom walls to enhance critical thinking and provide a connection to global ecosystems.